AI email for healthcare professionals

 • The closed-loop learning captures the specific clinical communication patterns in your sent history, including the level of detail you include in referral letters versus internal coordination emails.

 • Works inside Gmail and Outlook Web, which covers most non-EHR clinical and administrative email communication.
+Both Google Workspace and Microsoft 365 offer versions with signed Business Associate Agreements for healthcare organizations that require them at the email platform level.

 Common questions